 I had no business making these chocolate thumbprints filled with silky bittersweet chocolate ganache; but, I did it anyhow.
-In the midst of trying to get holiday cards done, year end businesse wrapped up, packing for holiday, I decided it would be a lovely idea to bake some cookies for loved ones.
-Silly me …
+In the midst of trying to get holiday cards done, year-end business wrapped up, packing for holiday, I decided it would be a lovely idea to bake some of these Chocolate Thumbprints cookies for loved ones.

 I went with a version that Martha has floating around out there.
 I added a little more vanilla to bring out the chocolate, and I toyed with tossing in peppermint, as well.
 Wouldn’t that be lovely?
 I filled each little morsel with my favorite go-to ganache, and add some festive sprinkles to make them a bit whimsical.
 Pretty simple!

 Besides being lovely with a cup of coffee and a good book, they are adorable enough to package up and give to a friend.
 I imagine they will smile over them as much as I did while baking them.

 More Festive Cookie Recipes: